Eliza Greenfield: From Jamaica to Arbroath

 Grave of Eliza Greenfield, Alexander Sorley and Mary Jaffray, Arbroath Abbey.

 I Eliza Greenfield Sorley, relict of the late Revd Alexander Sorley of Erskine UP Church Arbroath do hereby make my Will on this Twenty first day of February 1884 bequeathing to my step daughter Mrs Jane Ann Sorley Bartlett whom failing her to her children my House Belmont, Arbroath with Furniture Silver Linens and all contained in the house excepting all the China and Ornaments in the Drawing room to my dear friend Mrs Marion Logan or McClure residing in Greenock.
 My step daughter to be my sole Executrix.
 All the money I possess in whatever way laid out to my said step daughter and failing her to her children.
 My step daughter shall pay out of my Estate to the following: To my sister Mrs Agnes Greenfield or Goodchap Roseneath Lodge, Lee, Kent One thousand.
 To my cousin James Hume Webster Four hundred pounds.
-To my friend Agnes Lyon or Charles Corsar, Seaforth, Mrs William Corsar’s Brooch with one of my gold Bracelets.
+To my friend Mrs Agnes Lyon or Charles Corsar, Seaforth, Mrs William Corsar’s Brooch with one of my gold Bracelets.
 To Mr Charles Corsar Twenty five pounds.
 To Mr William McClure, Senr Writer in Greenock Fifty pounds.
-To Jemima Grant my faithful Servant the sum of One hundred pounds all my clothes [and?] my Gold Watch and gold chain if she is in my service at my death.
+To Jemima Grant my faithful Servant the sum of One hundred pounds all my clothes xlaid my Gold Watch and gold chain if she is in my service at my death.
 To Mrs Agnes Webster or Harvey my Gold Bracelet with my father’s miniature in it.
 I leave no debts.
 Medical Funeral and servants mourning to be paid as soon as possible.

 • Agnes [Johnstone] Lyon or Charles Corsar.
 ‘My friend.’
-Agnes Lyon was born in Arbroath 1835 and was married in 1860 to Charles Webster Corsar.
+Agnes was born in Arbroath in 1835 [Arbroath Parish Register of Births].
+According to the 1841 Census she was living with her parents and three siblings at Seaforth House, on the south edge of town.
+She married Charles Webster Corsar (1836-1900) in 1860 [Statutory Register of Marriages].
+The 1871 Census indicates that they lived at Seaforth House, just a few minutes’ walk from the Sorleys, with four children (David, William , Marjory, Jane).
 Corsar & Sons were a successful business in Arbroath.
-In 1849 they launched mass production of their top quality Reliance sailcloth, importing flax from the Baltic.
+In 1849 Corsar and Sons launched mass production of their top quality Reliance sailcloth.
+Importing flax from the Baltic.
 The oldest son William H Corsar died 1886, and ‘the youngest and sole surviving partner, Charles Webster, inherited an estate “valued at some hundreds of thousands, I know not how many” according to his brother in law, a local preacher retained by the Corsars on a stipend of £50 per annum.
 Three sisters were to receive £10,000 each and two nephews £4000’.
 Charles Webster went on to build sailing ships, naming one ‘Monkbarns’ after the character in Scott’s Antiquary.
 ‘By the time Charles Webster died, in 1900, he left a fortune valued by the Arbroath Herald at about a quarter of a million pounds, in flax, yarn, cloth, stores, machinery, mills, factories – and ships.
-Nine ships in all.’[18]
-Agnes and Charles lived at Seaforth House, an imposing dwelling on the sea front, only five minutes walk from the Sorleys.
-Agnes was over 20 years younger than Eliza, though by 1880 the age difference would have been less significant.
-They may have been fellow church-goers or involved in some common philanthropic endeavour.
-There is evidently a close family connection.
-Agnes gets ‘William Corsar’s brooch’ – returning a gift (or legacy) from Charles’ youngest brother, who died aged 22 in 1864.
-Charles himself gets £25, not that he needed it, but a symbolic token of affection.
+Nine ships in all.’[33]
+In her early twenties, Agnes, like Eliza, was on the committee of the Arbroath Ladies Clothing Society, and after her marriage was often mentioned with Eliza in newspaper reports of church fundraisers, Charity School annual examinations, helping the war wounded.
+Her husband was Secretary of the Erskine Church committee.
+The families were evidently close.
+Agnes gets ‘Mrs William Corsar’s brooch’ – returning a gift (or legacy) from one of Agnes’ sister- or daughter-in-laws.
+And Charles himself gets £25, not that he needed it, but a symbolic token of affection.

 • Jemima Grant.
 ‘My faithful servant’.
 She gets £100, clothes and accessories.